alexgmcm/70daysofsummer/README.md

 also either skip the corruptions using the info in corruptions.txt, or use a try statement to skip to the next five second window if it fails (and print message)

-make sure scripts will be compatible with alzheimers data - don't want to have to rewrite stuff
+make sure scripts will be compatible with alzheimers data - don't want to have to rewrite stuff - but that data is saved differently, probably inevitable

+ask javier if there was a reason they used the median maximum displacement rather than the z-score (i.e. the standard deviation of the signal across all time) as a measure of abnormal deviation